pjnichal/books-management/Readme.md

 ## API Testing

-You can use the provided [Postman collection](./books-management.postman_collection.json) to test all endpoints easily.
+You can use the provided [Postman collection](./postman-collection/BooksManagment.postman_collection.json) to test all endpoints easily.

-1. Import the collection into Postman.
-2. Set up environment variables as needed (e.g., `BASE_URL`, `TOKEN`).

 ## Features